To get ahead you have to stay informed.

-What's the Difference Between a Fixed Rate and a Variable Rate?
+What's the Difference Between a Fixed Rate and a Variable Rate for Loans?

-Taking out a loan often goes hand-in-hand with a big life event — buying a house or car, attending school.
-Exciting as these pursuits may be, clearly understanding how interest rates affect a loan is key to maintaining your financial health.
+Taking out a loan often goes hand-in-hand with a big life event — buying a house or car, or attending school.
+Exciting as these pursuits may be, clearly understanding how interest rates affect a loan is key to taking on debt wisely.

-A variable rate is an interest rate on a loan that changes based on fluctuating market conditions throughout the course of the loan term.
+A variable rate is an interest rate that changes based on fluctuating market conditions throughout the course of the loan term or as long as you have money in an interest-bearing deposit account like checking and savings.

 How Does a Variable Rate Work?

-After lenders consult these benchmarks, they'll add a margin to calculate your rate.
-The margin remains the same throughout the length of the loan, even though the index rate will change with the market over time.
-The higher your credit score, the lower the margin will likely be.
+After lenders consult these benchmarks, they'll add a margin on top to calculate your rate.
+The higher your credit score, the lower that margin will be.
+The margin remains the same throughout the length of the loan, even though the interest rate will change with benchmark rates over time.

 Examples of Variable Rate Loans